ADolbyB/sdr-beamforming/README.md

     - Increase the display video memory to 128 MB.
     - Make sure to test run and UPDATE the image (this may take awhile).
         - In Ubuntu, if this does not happen automatically, then click `Activities` in the top right corner and search for `Software Updater`.
+    - With the KrakenSDR plugged in and powered on:
+        - Add the 5 different Realtek RTL2838UHIDIR USB Device Filters.
+        - The RTL-SDR USB Device Filter should already be added.
 - Next, we need to fix the 16 MB `usbfs_memory_mb` that will prevent using all 5 RTL-SDRs in the KrakenSDR.
     - Temporary Fix (Does Not Survive Reboot):
         - open a terminal and login as root: `sudo su` and enter the password.
         - now enter `echo 0 > /sys/module/usbcore/parameters/usbfs_memory_mb`
         - now verify the change by logging out of the root terminal (CTRL + D) and entering `cat /sys/module/usbcore/parameters/usbfs_memory_mb` and we should now see the value `0`.
+        - This allows for testing of 5 channel simulaneous operation
+            - Open 5 separate terminals and in the first, enter `kraken_test -d0` to open channel `0`.
+            - In the second terminal, enter `kraken_test -d1` to open channel `1`.
+            - In the third terminal, enter `kraken_test -d2` to open channel `2`.
+            - In the fourth terminal, enter `kraken_test -d3` to open channel `3`.
+            - In the fifth terminal, enter `kraken_test -d4` to open channel `4`.
+            - All the windows should hang and update periodically until a CTRL+C is entered.
+If any of the tests fail to run then the value of the `usbfs_memory_mb` has likely been reset to `16`, and this is an insufficient value to retreive all the data from the 5 RTL-SDRs simultaneously via USB-C from the Kraken.
+    - Permanent Fix (Ubuntu): change the grub config when booting
+        - Edit /etc/default/grub: `sudo nano /etc/default/grub`
+            - Append `usbcore.usbfs_memory_mb=0` to the `GRUB_CMDLINE_LINUX` variable.
+            - CTRL+X to exit and save.
+        - From the command line, enter: `$ sudo grub-mkconfig -o /boot/grub/grub.cfg`
+        - `$ reboot`
+        - After reboot, in a new terminal window enter: `cat /sys/module/usbcore/parameters/usbfs_memory_mb` and we should see a value of `0` if the fix worked.

 ## PlutoSDR Resources: